-We now give a characterization of Besicovitch almost periodic points via existence of means.
+Here comes a characterization of Besicovitch almost periodic points via existence of means.
 To state it, we first introduce some notation.
 For a bounded measurable function $h: G \longrightarrow \mathbb{C}$, we define the mean or average of h with respect to (B_n) by whenever the limit exists.